Kawaihae in Kauai County, Hawaii — Hawaiian Island Archipelago (Pacific Ocean)

 Erected by National Park Service-United States Department of the Interior.

 Other nearby markers.
-At least 8 other markers are within Pu'ukohlā Heiau (about 700 feet away, measured in a direct line); Mailekini Heiau (approx. 0.2 miles away); Pu'ukohola Heiau (approx. 0.2 miles away); Hale o Kapuni Heiau (approx. 0.2 miles away); Pelekane (approx. 0.2 miles away); Camp Henry C. Drewes (approx. 2.4 miles away); Puakō Petroglyph Archaeological District (approx. 5.4 miles away); Ancient Foot Trail (approx. 8 miles away).
+At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
+Pu'ukohlā Heiau (about 700 feet away, measured in a direct line); Mailekini Heiau (approx. 0.2 miles away); Pu'ukohola Heiau (approx. 0.2 miles away); Hale o Kapuni Heiau (approx. 0.2 miles away); Pelekane (approx. 0.2 miles away); Camp Henry C. Drewes (approx. 2.4 miles away); Puakō Petroglyph Archaeological District (approx. 5.4 miles away); Ancient Foot Trail (approx. 8 miles away).

 Also see . . .
 Pu'ukohola Heiau National Historic Site.
 (Submitted on February 21, 2014, by Bill Pfingsten of Bel Air, Maryland.)

-Categories. • Anthropology • Churches & Religion • Man-Made Features •
+Categories. • Anthropology & Archaeology • Churches & Religion • Man-Made Features •